aiplanethub/introduction-to-sql/basics-of-sql/1630-SELECT Statement.md

+## Semi-colons in SQL

+Before we get started with the SELECT statement, let us discuss semi-colons.
+In DB Browser, you do not need to put a semi-colon at the end of each SQL statement/query.
+However, putting a semi-colon at the end of each query may be compulsory in other software.

+Standard SQL does indeed require a semi-colon at the end of each query.
+However, this is usually compulsory when you want to run multiple queries in one go, something we will not be doing much in this course.
+Nonetheless, if you are facing errors with the queries we provide, this can be one of the possible reasons.

 ## What is the SELECT command?

 The SELECT command is one of the most used commands when it comes to data science.
 It is used to display a table partly, fully, or by first modifying data in a table using some logic and then displaying it.